KennedyChibesa/Portforlio-cli-kennedy/README.md

 What I Learned

-How to use methods to organize code.
+1.How to use methods to organize code.

-Implementing input validation with int.TryParse().
+2.Implementing input validation with int.TryParse().

-Using a menu-driven interface with switch and do..while loops.
+3.Using a menu-driven interface with switch and do..while loops.

 What I Struggled With

-Understanding why methods needed to be static to be called from Main().
+1.Understanding why methods needed to be static to be called from Main().

 Screenshots
 <p><img width="360" height="207" alt="Screenshot 2025-11-17 105047" src="https://github.com/user-attachments/assets/114021c3-aac8-450f-b15c-3108a160c392" /></p>